Bergerac (TV series): Home media

-Reboot
+Reboot from 2025

-Writer Toby Whithouse oversaw the new six-episode Bergerac series which was aired in 2025.
+Writer Toby Whithouse oversaw a new six-episode Bergerac series, which was aired in 2025.
 Damien Molony appeared in the title role, with filming taking place in Jersey and Plymouth for exterior and interior shots.

-Co-stars include Zoë Wanamaker as a gender flipped Charlie Hungerford, and Robert Gilbert as Barney Crozier.
+Co-stars include Zoë Wanamaker as a gender-flipped Charlie Hungerford, and Robert Gilbert as Barney Crozier.
 New characters include Arthur Wakefield (Philip Glenister), Margaret Heaton (Pippa Haywood), Uma Dalal (Sasha Behar) and Kara (Celine Arden).

 In popular culture

-Portions of Bergerac's credits were featured in the Black Mirror episode "Loch Henry": in the episode's story, it is revealed that VHS recordings of Bergerac had been taped over with snuff films.
+Portions of Bergerac's credits were featured in the Black Mirror episode "Loch Henry"; in the episode's story, it is revealed that VHS recordings of Bergerac had been taped over with snuff films.